 Students who will be working for the Law School or as a research assistant for a professor this summer do not need to apply for a matching grant and should contact Cynthia Gale in Room 814 of Klein Hall.

 Applications should be submitted to the Law School Financial Aid Office and will be logged in as they are received.
 Matching funds are awarded on a first-come, first-served basis and on the availability of funds, class year and other factors.

-Summer Work Study Payroll Instructions - will be available once summer awards are determined
+Payroll instructions will be available once summer awards are determined.

 To determine your eligibilty for summer work study you must submit both the 2015-2016 Free Application for Federal Student Aid (FAFSA) and the 2015-2016 Temple Law School Financial Aid Application by the March 1, 2015 deadline.
 The March 1st deadline is extremely important.
 If your forms, particularly the FAFSA application, are not received by that date, we cannot guarantee that your information will be processed in time to award you a work study grant for the summer.
 Work study is a need-based form of financial aid and you must demonstrate financial need in order to receive a work study award.
 You may be required to submit additional information in order to supplement or complete your summer work study application so you should respond to requests for additional information from the Law School Financial Aid Office in a timely manner to ensure that your application is completed in enough time to award you a summer work study grant.